Non-exam assessment administration

 At the moderation visit, the moderator will see a sample of student performances.
 The sample will be made up of students across a range of marks and across a range of activities offered within a school/college and will be selected by the moderator.
 Schools will send the marks for all of their students, to the moderator no later than two weeks prior to the arranged visit.
 This can be done electronically via email or in hard copy through the post.
 The moderator will use these marks to select a representative sample.
 The criteria that the moderator will apply when selecting the sample are:

-- the lowest (non-zero) scoring student overall, in their worst area of assessment
+- the lowest (non-zero) scoring student overall, in their best area of assessment

 - a number of students across a range of marks in between